1

 expand.
 But in the early years of the last century it was discovered

-(thanks to Vesto Slipher’s surprising redshifts) that the distant galaxies
+(thanks to Vesto Slipher’s surprising redshift measurements) that the distant galaxies

 all appeared to be receding.
 Two interpretations emerged.
 The obvious idea